Goniothalamus australis

 Goniothalamus australis, commonly known as China pine, is a species of plants in the custard apple family Annonaceae found only in the Wet Tropics bioregion of Queensland, Australia.
 It is a tree normally reaching about 20 m and 15 cm diameter, but may reach 30 m on occasions.
 The leaves may reach up to 12 cm long and 5 cm wide, with 9–12 pairs of lateral veins on either side of the midrib.
 Flowers are solitary or (rarely) paired, with 3 sepals and 6 petals in two whorls of 3.
 The inner petals are much smaller than the outer ones and they are joined laterally, forming a cap over the reproductive organs.
 Stamens number about 80, ovaries number about 10 with up to 8 ovules each.
 Fruit are up to 6 cm long by 2.5 cm wide and contain up to 6 seeds.
 The species was first described by Laurence W. Jessup in 1986.
-It grows in upland rainforest at altitudes from 600 to 1200 m, on the Atherton Tableland and northward to about Cooktown.
+It grows in upland rainforest at elevations from 600 to 1200 m, on the Atherton Tableland and northward to about Cooktown.